Remote or virtual recruitment is now the norm for many businesses, but how do you get the most from it? Here are some top tips on getting it right:

 Sort your tech in advance

 Check that candidates are able to access the video software you are asking them to use.
-If you’re interviewing a number of candidates in a limited period then sort this in advance.
+If you’re interviewing a number of candidates in a limited period then sort this out in advance.
 Get candidates to test the software beforehand to check they are confident using it.

 Manage the admin remotely